zaach/jsxgettext/README.md

 ## Use

-    $ jsxgettext
+    $ jsxgettext -h

-    Usage: jsxgettext [options] [file ...]
+    Usage: cli [options] [file ...]

     Options:

       -h, --help                         output usage information
       -V, --version                      output the version number
       -o, --output <file>                write output to specified <file>
       -p, --output-dir <path>            output files will be placed in directory <path>
       -k, --keyword [keywords]           additional keywords to be looked for -j, --join-existing                join messages with existing file -L, --language [lang]              use the specified language (javascript, ejs, jinja, handlebars, jade, swig) [javascript]
       -s, --sanity                       sanity check during the extraction --project-id-version [version]     This is the project name and version of the generated package/catalog.
       --report-bugs-to [bug address]     An email address or URL where you can report bugs in the untranslated strings.
       -c, --add-comments [tag]           place comment blocks starting with TAG and preceding keyword lines in output file (default: "L10n:").
+      --parser-options [parser options]  A json to customize acorn parser.